OpenFogStack/tinyFaaS/README.md

 # tinyFaaS: A Lightweight FaaS Platform for Edge Environments

-tinyFaaS is a lightweight FaaS platform for edge environment with a focus on performance in constrained environments.
+tinyFaaS is a lightweight FaaS (Function-as-a-Service) platform for edge environment with a focus on performance in constrained environments.

 ## Research